FedGen: Generalizable Federated Learning for Sequential Data: Introduction

 A standard approach for federated learning has been FedAvg \cite{mcmahan2017communication} where parameters of local models are averaged element-wise with weights proportional to sizes of the client datasets.
 However, FedAvg has been shown to have several shortcomings \cite{wang2020federated,kairouz2019advances}, in particular its performance when the data across clients are non-iid.
 While several improvements have been proposed to handle non-iid data \cite{li2018federated,mohri2019agnostic}, they rely on empirical risk minimization (ERM) techniques which has been shown by numerous examples to be brittle in generalizing to out-of-distribution (OOD) data.

 This is partly due to being influenced by spurious correlations and data biases that fail to hold outside training data distributions \cite{tzeng2017adversarial,recht2019imagenet}.
-A classic example was highlighted by \citeauthor{beery2018recognition} \shortcite{beery2018recognition} where a model, trained to classify images of cows in pastures and camels in the desert, failed when the backgrounds were switched because it was influenced by the \textit{spurious correlation} (i.e., green pastures with cows and sandy deserts with camels) rather than relying on the \textit{invariant features} (i.e., the cows and camels themselves).
-In another example, \citeauthor{degrave2021ai}\cite{degrave2021ai} showed how models trained to detect COVID-19 from chest radiographs relied on spurious features (e.g. hospital metadata) rather than medical pathology features, and failed when tested in new hospitals.
-While there has been an increasing effort to improve the generalization of models to out-of-distribution data using different approaches like meta-learning \cite{bengio2019meta}, adversarial learning \cite{albuquerque2019adversarial}, subnetwork selection \cite{zhang2021can} etc, they are designed for centralized training and there has not been prior work done for generalizability in federated settings.
+A classic example was highlighted by \cite{beery2018recognition} where a model, trained to classify images of cows in pastures and camels in the desert, failed when the backgrounds were switched because it was influenced by the \textit{spurious correlation} (i.e., green pastures with cows and sandy deserts with camels) rather than relying on the \textit{invariant features} (i.e., the cows and camels themselves).
+In another example, \cite{degrave2021ai} showed how models trained to detect COVID-19 from chest radiographs relied on spurious features (e.g. hospital metadata) rather than medical pathology features, and failed when tested in new hospitals.

 To demonstrate the sensitivity of FedAvg and associated empirical risk minimization approaches to spurious correlations in the training data, we use the Punctuated SST-2 dataset \cite{choe2020empirical}.
 It consists of sentences and their binary sentiment labels divided into two training distributions.
 A punctuation mark, either a '!' or '.', is introduced as a spurious feature with an $80\%$ and $90\%$ spurious correlation with each of the binary sentiment labels in the two training distributions respectively, and only has a $10\%$ correlation in the test distribution (i.e.) out-of-distribution (OOD) setting.
 Hence, any model relying on this punctuation feature rather than the sentence while predicting the sentiment would do well during training, but perform poorly on the test set where the spurious correlation no longer holds.